panic-7700/simple-industrial-revolution/README.md

 This mod adds two flintlock-wielding factions to Rimworld.
 Repeating firearms?
 Too high tech for these folks.

-Based on Simple Industrial Factions, by Tostov and Hydra7-1.
+Based loosely on Simple Industrial Factions by Tostov.

 For more, see the [planning document](/Docs/Planning.md).